solid-stats/sg-replay-parser/README.md

 If you want to change the code, you can fork this repository or open a pull request

-In order to start development, you should make points 0 and 1 from [How to get statistics](#how-to-get-statistics), and then start app in dev mode:
+In order to start development, you should install NodeJS and yarn, and then start app in dev mode:

 ```sh
 yarn dev